kirjavascript/quine-howto/README.md

 data="print(string.format('data=%q load(data)()',data))" load(data)()
 ```

-In the Lua example, we use `%q` to provide a quoted version of the data to the string formatter.
+In the Lua example, we can use `%q` to provide a quoted version of the data to the string formatter.

 ### error